Dora-H/the-Dora-Dictionary/README.md

    - 6-digit code
    - Digits can be repeated e.g 888
    - Verify password again
-   - if register successfully
+   - If register successfully
    - "Registered successfully." will inform users
-   - if sign up successfully, return to first level.
+   - If sign up successfully, return to first level.
 "Enter your action(1.Log_in 2.Sign_up 3.Quit)"

 #### 3.Quit ( if user choose 3)
 Quit from the-Dora-Dictionary :